jmbarnes1/lokihtmx/README.md

 ## Usage
 1. Open `index.html` in your preferred web browser.
 2. Interact with the dynamic UI elements powered by HTMX and LokiJS.
+3. Data entered is **persistently stored in localStorage**, so it remains available even after closing and reopening the browser.
-3. Modify the project to fit your needs by editing the HTML, JS, or CSS files.
+4. Modify the project to fit your needs by editing the HTML, JS, or CSS files.

 ## Contributing
 We welcome contributions!
 To contribute: